tanghaoen/FTP_poject/README.md

 1. User login/registration

-2.Create user folders

-3. Upload/download files
+2. Upload/download files

-4. Realize the breakpoint continuation of the file
+3. Realize the breakpoint continuation of the file

-5. Satisfy CD, Is and other command characters
+4. Satisfy CD, Is and other command characters